 That requires taking risks.
 Stretching every day.

-So wherever you are in your career or your life, ask yourself if you are creating rocking chair moments.
+So wherever you are in your career or your life, take the rocking chair test before making a decision and ask yourself if it will be a moment you will be proud of and happy to remember.
 Will you look back and wish you had tried more things or taken more risk, or will you have a long string of “Damn, I’m glad I did that’s?”
 I hope it’s the latter.
+With the rocking chair test, you can take risks that will lead to growth and fulfillment.